fraterrisus/walkthroughs/aethus/items.md

 | 1 | 2x [Oxite](#oxite), 1x [Kalynite Bar](#kalynite-bar) |
 | 2 | 4x [Oxite](#oxite), 1x [Kalynite Bar](#kalynite-bar), 1x [Basic Electronics](#basic-electronics) |

 These generate a short-lived region of breathable atmosphere.
 Throw them against a wall (or the ground) to activate.
-The Mark I model will save you from dying but probably will not fully recharge your air tank; the Mark II will do significantly better.
+The Model 1 model will save you from dying but probably will not fully recharge your air tank; the Model 2 will do significantly better.

 {% endaethusitem %}
 {% aethusitem 'Packaged Foodstuffs' %}